 Step 2: Find the Bait

 To find scaled sardines, you can look for the “raindrops” on the water and you can also look for where the birds are diving to catch the bait.
 The bait fish are coming from the beach and they like to go to the flats.
-Mike says, “I personally like to be in an area off the grass flat so it doesn’t look like I’ve just mowed the grass on my boat after bringing the cast net in.”
+Captain says – “I personally like to be in an area off the grass flat so it doesn’t look like I’ve just mowed the grass on my boat after bringing the cast net in.”
 Bridges and markers are always good places to look for bait as well.

 A couple tips to remember: when cast netting for bait, it’s important to use a livewell rather than a regular bait bucket.
 “Using a bait bucket won’t work with scaled sardines.
 They are very sensitive, so you have to have a livewell.”
 Mike also stresses the importance of being courteous to other boaters.”Keep your distance and be polite.
 Treat others the way you would want to be treated on the water.”